havriutkin/big-data-course/HW2_PCA/README.md

 - **Singular Values**: The singular values obtained by both implementations were the same.

 #### Plot Custom PCA vs Sckit PCA
+As we can see on the plot below, spaces are inverse to each other (since eigenvectors are opposite)
 ![plot](pca_compare.png)

 ## Theoretical Considerations